bradhowes/SimplyTremolo/README.md

 There are additional values in this file that you really should change, especially to remove any risk of collision with other AUv3 effects you may have on your system.

+The script [newRelease.sh](newRelease.sh) automates generating new archive versions of both the macOS and iOS apps and uploads them to the App Store if everything checks out.
+It uses the DEVELOPMENT_TEAM setting in the `Common.xcconfig` to handle the authentication and signing.

 # App Targets

 The macOS and iOS apps are simple AUv3 hosts that demonstrate the functionality of the AUv3 component.
 In the